- October 12, 1948 - October 24, 2013

 I would like to share a very found memory of mine that Jo & Steve played a part in.

-My Steve and I walked together the...Read More »
+My Steve and I walked together the journey of...Read More »

 6 of 10 | Posted by: Leila Phillips - Iron River, MI